Shetland Museum & Archives

 Drop in and visit us at the Shetland Museum and Archives.
 We look forward to welcoming you.

-Shetland Museum and Archives is delighted to announce the opening of an inspiring new exhibition, Seen Furt, a photographic exhibition in the Gadderie space.
+Seen Furt, a photographic exhibition in the Gadderie space closes on Sunday.
 Curated by the Islesburgh Photographic Club, the exhibition is a collection of images celebrating Shetland’s landscapes, diverse wildlife and striking natural colours.

 Shetland Museum & Archives is open.
 Drop in and visit us, no booking is necessary.